 BMW Model & Year

-A BMW 1 Series is considerably cheaper to insure than an M3 or X5.
-Newer models with advanced safety tech can help moderate premiums.
+A 1 Series is substantially cheaper to insure than an M3 or X5.
+Newer models with advanced ADAS technology can help moderate premiums thanks to reduced claim severity.

 👤

-Drivers under 25 pay substantially more for BMW insurance.
-Over-25s with a clean licence and driving history get the best rates.
+Under-25 drivers pay significantly more for BMW insurance.
+Over-25s with clean records and a strong no-claims discount attract the best rates.

 📍